Voltage and Current Source

 Since the two systems are identical, resistance measured between terminals A and B in both systems must be equal.

-Similarly resistance between points B and C being equal in the two system,
+Similarly, resistance between points B and C being equal in the two systems,

-And resistance between points C and A being equal in the two system,
+And resistance between points C and A being equal in the two systems,

 Adding equations (I), (II) and (III) we get,

 Subtracting equations (I), (II) and (III) from equation (IV) we get,

 The relation of delta - star transformation can be expressed as follows.

 The equivalent star resistance connected to a given terminal, is equal to the product of the two delta resistances connected to the same terminal divided by the sum of the delta connected resistances.

 For star - delta transformation we just multiply equations (v), (VI) & (VI), (VII) & (VII),(V) that is by doing (v)X(VI) + (VI)X(VII) + (VII)X(V) we get,

 Now dividing equation (VIII) by equations (V), (VI) and equations (VII) separately we get,